Respect for Human Rights

 Implementation of Due Diligence Regarding Human Rights

-In FY 2023, we carried out a human rights risk investigation at 246 major suppliers in Japan (191 responding companies with a response rate of 77.6%).
-For risk items identified as needing improvement in in the risk assessment, we are working on improvements in cooperation with the suppliers.
+In FY 2024, the scope of the investigation was extended to include major suppliers of the Group in Japan.
+For items identified as needing improvement in the human rights risk assessment, we continue to work on improvements in cooperation with the suppliers.

 To ensure that nobody involved in its businesses is subject to any form of discrimination or harassment that violates individual dignity including on the grounds of race/ethnicity/nationality, social or economic status, gender, disability or health condition, personal beliefs, or employment type/status, the Tsubaki Group is implementing measures to enhance ethics awareness among all employees.